thomascpowell/lang/README.md

 - Interpreter: Planned

 ## Next Steps
-- Create syntax examples matching grammar
+- Print the AST to confirm correct structure
-- Write unit tests for parser, clean up code
+- Write the interpreter and CLI
-- Start working on the interpreter
+- Name the project (maybe)